Frequently Asked Questions (FAQ)

 What's new in v3?

-v3 introduces two major improvements:
+v3 introduces several major improvements:

 - Two build options: Original (with tailwind-merge) and Lite (without tailwind-merge)